e271828e/Flight.jl/docs/notes/design/tools/spec_style.md

   `framework_decisions.md`, cited as "(row N)".
 Before deleting an inline argument, verify the row carries it; enrich the row first if the inline version is richer (Phase 2 procedure).
+- **Case-study measurements are exempt** (ch.
+15, the grounding charter): a torture test's worked comparison — the concrete, measured cost of a losing candidate — is evidence, not litigation, and stays at full resolution.
+  Verdict-only prose (a sentence whose content is "and therefore X loses") still reduces to its row.
+Every exempt comparative passage must cite its
+  row: the log stays the decision of record, the case study its evidence.

 ## Content preservation